guspuffygit/sentient-sims/FAQ.md

 To download Sentient Sims, visit our website at [https://www.sentientsimulations.com/](https://www.sentientsimulations.com/).
 Follow the instructions provided to install the mod and start enjoying AI-generated dialogue in The Sims 4.

+## What is Open AI API and the API key used for?

+Open AI is the service behind ChatGPT.
+The mod uses the Open AI API and uses the same model that runs ChatGPT (gpt-3.5-turbo).
+Creating an API Key with Open AI allows the mod to use the API to generate just like ChatGPT but inside the Sims.
+Your API key is a secret and is never sent to Sentient Sims and stays local to your computer.

 ## How can I get support or report issues?

 If you need support or want to report an issue, visit the discord.